Lennie Weinrib: Voice actor

 He was most notable for his voice acting work.
-Starting with The Jetsons, Weinrib provided numerous voices for such animated series as Inch High, Private Eye, The New Adventures of Batman, Tarzan and the Super 7, and Hong Kong Phooey.
+Starting with The Flintstones where he provided the dialogue for Jimmy Darrock, Weinrib provided numerous voices for such animated series as Inch High, Private Eye, The New Adventures of Batman, Tarzan and the Super 7, and Hong Kong Phooey.
 He was the voice for both Roland and Ratfink in that series of cartoon shorts.
 He also provided the voice of Timer in the 1970s "Time for Timer" series of educational spots shown on the ABC network.
 In Voltron: Defender of the Universe, he voiced both Hunk and the villain Prince Lotor in the "Lion Voltron series", as well as Captain Newley and Cliff in the "Vehicle Voltron" series.
-He also voiced a secretary bird and king Leonidas the lion in the animated sequence of the film Bedknobs and Broomsticks.
+He also voiced a secretary bird and king Leonidas the lion in the animated sequence of the Disney film Bedknobs and Broomsticks.
 Another Disney role Weinrib voiced was an evil sorcerer named Zorlok for an episode of Disney's Adventures of the Gummi Bears.
 He also voices the school bully Lenny Warthog on the NBC series Kissyfur.

 He also lent his voice to Superman in 1970 for a Sesame Street sketch of a lecture about words beginning with "S" which happened to be the character's favorite letter of the alphabet.
 Weinrib again voiced the Man of Steel, and his alter-ego Clark Kent, for a 1972 episode of The Brady Kids, "Cindy's Super Friend".

 Weinrib voiced Davey Jones' Uncle Sedgwick, Hotel Desk Clerk and Shaggy's Great-Uncle Nathaniel on The New Scooby-Doo Movies.
 He voiced Cap'n Noah Smitty in Yogi's Ark Lark.
 He also was the original voice of Scrappy-Doo on the Scooby-Doo and Scrappy-Doo TV series before Don Messick took over the role.

 He voiced the title role in H.R.
 Pufnstuf throughout the show's entire run from 1969 through 1971, and also wrote every episode of the series.
 He also appeared as H.R.
 Pufnstuf as a guest on The Dating Game in Christmas 1972 and on one episode of the TV show CHiPs in 1977.
 On The Krofft Supershow, he played the title character in Magic Mongo.

-He did the voices for Moonrock and Sergeant Boulder on The Flintstone Comedy Show.
+He did the voices for Moonrock and Sergeant Boulder on The Flintstone Comedy Show. in 1977, he voiced the title character on the CB Bears segment "Heyyy. it's the King".
 In 1986, he was the original voice of Freddy Flintstone on The Flintstone Kids, before Scott Menville replaced him the following season.
 In 1991, he voiced Max the Mole on the all-star Hanna-Barbera animated series Yo Yogi!.